h4ckfu/IGotTheNews/README.md

     run archive_news.py to clean up

 When I get this to the state where I am happy with it I'll make a igtn.py to run everything

+Problem: This won't run without the data directory...
+I just didn't want to upload all that to github - make a temp working data dir.

+Time Zone errors - tzinfos argument